Note: For style questions not covered here, please contact us at email@example.com. This document is regularly updated.

 - Note: These rules apply in editorial contexts.
 Different rules may apply in ads, agendas, programs, invitations, etc.

-When the dean is mentioned, his full title must be included, either as the Edward J. Frey Dean or the Edward J. Frey Dean of Business.
+When a permanent dean is mentioned, their full title must be included, either as the Edward J. Frey Dean or the Edward J. Frey Dean of Business.

 - Whenever the title is used alone (without reference to the school) the term “of Business” is included.
 Example: Scott DeRue, Edward J. Frey Dean of Business, ...